marizmelo/todo.c/README.md

 	help       display a quick command reference for the system

 ##Dependencies
-All tools used to build __todo__ can be found in most of the X (linux/unix) distribution, but just to let you know, I am using:
+All tools used to build __todo__ can be found in most of the X (linux/unix) distributions, but just to let you know, I am using:

 	gcc        C programing language compiler
 	sed        powerful string pre-processor